Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Signal Processing

 Recent literature also discusses the links between consensus via graph filtering and control theory.
 Specifically, \cite{yi2019average} discusses both finite-time and asymptotic consensus, and derives conditions when they can be achieved even over uncertain graphs.
 References \cite{apers2016accelerating,ran2021fast} focus on graph filters of order two to accelerate consensus.
 By linking the eigenvalues of the respective graph Laplacian with the graph properties, \cite{apers2016accelerating} provides optimal filter design for finite-time consensus and characterizes the convergence rate.
 On the other hand, \cite{ran2021fast} shows that for some graphs it is impossible to accelerate consensus.
 Finite-time consensus over directed graphs is discussed in \cite{charalambous2018laplacian,li2021fast}, where, as for the undirected case, the multiplicity of the eigenvalues influences the number of steps.
 Reference \cite{li2021fast} discusses asymptotic consensus for unknown directed graphs, and \cite{kruzick2018optimal} considers finite-time consensus over random graphs.
 Lastly, \cite{ran2020group} focuses on group consensus via graph filtering, i.e., that nodes within a group achieve average consensus, but different groups can have different values.

 \emph{2) General operator:} In Sec.~\ref{Ss:design_opMatch}, we discussed filter design strategies to match any general operator $\mtB$ via graph convolutional filters.
 Exploiting the filter locality, it is then possible to implement $\mtB$ (or an approximation) distributively over the graph.
-Distributed operator matching via graph filters is investigated for the convolutional filter in \cite{chen2014signal,safavi2014revisiting,shuman2018distributed}, rational in \cite{Isufi2017-ARMA,emirov2020polynomial}, node varying in \cite{Segarra2017-GraphFilterDesign}, edge varying in \cite{Coutino2019-EdgeVariant,coutinominguez2021cascaded}, and for other modifications of these filters in \cite{emirov2020polynomial}.
-The common theme is to approximate $\mtB$ with the lowest filter order so to limit the communication costs.
+Distributed operator matching via graph filters is investigated for the convolutional filter in \cite{chen2014signal,safavi2014revisiting,shuman2018distributed}, rational filter in \cite{Isufi2017-ARMA,emirov2020polynomial}, node varying filter in \cite{Segarra2017-GraphFilterDesign}, edge varying in \cite{Coutino2019-EdgeVariant,coutinominguez2021cascaded}, and for other modifications of these filters in \cite{emirov2020polynomial}.
+The common theme is to approximate $\mtB$ with a low filter order, so as to limit the communication costs.
 Reference \cite{romero2020fast} details this challenge and designs the minimum order convolutional filter to either match or approximate the operator.

-\textbf{Distributed challenges.} In distributed graph filtering, we must also account for underlying communication challenges, including the following.
+\textbf{Distributed challenges.} In distributed graph filtering, we must also account for the communication challenges, including:

 \emph{1) Interference:} In distributed processing, the communication edge weights $\mthS$ may differ from the nominal ones $\mtS$ used to design the filter.
 Property~\ref{prop:LipCont} characterizes the impact of small differences in the GSO on the output of graph convolutional filters, which are Lipschitz.
-However, it focused on small relative perturbations, while we often encounter larger perturbations such as link losses.
+However, it focuses on small relative perturbations, while we often encounter larger perturbations such as link losses.
 The effect of link losses on graph filters is discussed in \cite{isufi2017filtering,gao2021stability}.
-The following result generalizes Property~\ref{prop:LipCont} to this stochastic setting. \begin{proposition}[Thm.1~\cite{gao2021stability}] If the edges in the graph realization $\mthS \subseteq \mtS$ are preserved independently with a probability $p$ and the filter is Lipschitz with constant $C$, the expected squared deviation of the filter output is bounded as
+The following result generalizes Property~\ref{prop:LipCont} to this stochastic setting. \begin{proposition}[\cite{gao2021stability}] If the edges in the graph realization $\mthS \subseteq \mtS$ are preserved independently with a probability $p$ and the filter is Lipschitz (Property~\ref{prop:LipCont}) with constant $C$, the expected squared deviation of the filter output is bounded as